Asymmetric Information Enhanced Mapping Framework for Multirobot Exploration based on Deep Reinforcement Learning: Experiments

 \subsubsection{Experimental Environment}

 To validate the proposed framework, experiments were conducted using the iGibson physics simulation engine. iGibson is a virtual environment tool for robotics and AI research, providing realistic indoor scenes for the development and testing of robot perception, navigation, and task planning.
 The iGibson simulation engine supports various map scene datasets and realistic physics-based interactions between robots and environments.
 In these experiments, TurtleBot robots equipped with depth cameras were used within the iGibson simulation engine to closely simulate real-world scenarios.
 The TurtleBot robots can move using a differential drive method and perceive the environment through depth cameras, with realistic collision interactions with the environment.
+Note that in simulated experiments, we assume that sensors are noise-free, which means that at each time step, robots can get accurate localization and generate accurate partial-maps.
 For the experiments, publicly available Gibson and MatterPort3D datasets were used for training and testing, respectively.
 The Gibson dataset offers large-scale 3D data of real indoor environments, while the MatterPort3D dataset provides a larger scale and more diverse set of indoor scenes.
 Nine scenes from the Gibson dataset were selected for training, and the trained model was then tested on the MatterPort3D dataset.
 Some scenes with small areas or disconnected regions that were impassable for the TurtleBot robots were excluded, resulting in 51 scenes for performance testing.
 These scenes were further divided into three subsets based on their area sizes: large, moderate, and small area scenes.
 During testing, each scene was evaluated over 100 trials, and the average results were recorded.
 The initial positions and orientations of the robots were randomly generated within the scene, with multiple robots initially concentrated in a small area.